 Obiora Anidi's presented work which is informed by philosophical and social commentary explores fundamental struggles of life and freedom and the idea of unity and strength in diversity.
+In the same vein, Gerald Chukwuma's wooden sculpture is an interpretation of his immediate environment.
+While drawing inspiration from the Uli art traditions, Obiora and Gerald respectively explore materials including marble, wire, wood, and found objects amongst others.
 Their sculptural work combines diverse references ranging from environmental concerns to resistance.

 Reuben Ugbine's theme focuses on social realism- human figures who seem to disclose the existence of various aspects of the Nigerian way of life.
 His wooden sculptures characterise historical and contemporary manifestations of experiences within his community.
+Wole Olagunjunji on the other hand, captures the dynamism, richness, and relevance of the Yoruba culture and broadly African traditional practices which are threatened both by religious fundamentalisms and by the fallout of globalisation.

-Victoria Udondian presented mixed media work that questions notions of cultural identity and post-colonial positions in her country.
+Driven by her interest in textiles, and the potential of clothing in shaping identity, Victoria Udondian presented work that questions notions of cultural identity and post-colonial positions in her country.
 By employing repurposed materials, she investigates how changes in fabrics and objects over time can affect one's perception of his or her identity, and ultimately a nation's psyche.